-Professor Jon Adams is the Director of ARCCIM and Professor of Public Health at the Faculty of
+Distinguished Professor Jon Adams is the Director of ARCCIM and Distinguished Professor of Public Health at the Faculty of

 Health, University of Technology Sydney.
-Prof Adams also currently holds a prestigious ARC Professorial Future Fellowship (2015-2019) having previously held 2 NHMRC Mid-Career and Career Development Fellowships (2008-2015).
-Professor Adams is the world-leading public health and health services researcher of complementary health care – he has authored over 300 academic peer-reviewed publications to date including 8 international health research books (Palgrave, Imperial College Press, Ashgate and Routledge ) and his research program has attracted over $11M in competitive funding including 15 NHMRC and ARC government grants.
-Professor Adams currently has an H-index of 31 and an i-10 index of 114.
-Professor Adams has extensive experience and training in practice-based research network design, mixed-method health care research, research leadership and capacity-building/mentorship.
+Distinguished Professor Adams also currently holds a prestigious ARC Professorial Future Fellowship (2015-2019) having previously held 2 NHMRC Mid-Career and Career Development Fellowships (2008-2015).
+Distinguished Professor Adams is the world-leading public health and health services researcher of complementary health care – he has authored over 370 academic peer-reviewed publications to date including 8 international health research books (Palgrave, Imperial College Press, Ashgate and Routledge, Oxgord uni Press) and his research program has attracted over $15M in external competitive funding including 17 NHMRC and ARC government grants.
+Professor Adams currently has an H-index of 38, an i-10 index of 172, and total citations of 5,447.
+Distinguished Professor Adams has extensive experience and training in practice-based research network design, mixed-method health care research, research leadership and capacity-building/mentorship.